 Google have stated that the aim of these vehicles is to use computer technology to reduce the number of accidents and fatalities that occur every day on roads around the world.
 This shows the exciting direction that vehicle technology may be moving towards in the future and could help reduce the huge number of deaths that occur annually.
 In 2009 alone 1.2 million people died as a result of a car accident, with a person injured every 14 seconds.
 The U.S alone has 6 million car accidents annually.
 These statistics show that more is needed to reduce the number of accidents that occur each year on the roads and combining Google’s technology with some of the many features that manufacturers are continually developing looks a great way to do this.

 Should these self drive Google cars become main stream, an internet connection will greatly improve the routes that the vehicles can take and help the car react to changes in road conditions.
 In-car internet is already a feature that manufacturers are looking to include within their next models, suggesting this technology is just around the corner.
 This does raise the question of connectivity; what would happen should the car loose its internet link?
-Most people have experienced the frustration of their phone losing their Wi Fi connection and have been unable to continue using wifi dependent applications.
+Most people have experienced the frustration of their phone losing their Wi Fi connection and have been unable to continue using wifi dependent applications, another thing I wonder is if these cars will get HGV Insurance, I’m used to using these type of insurance because they have always worked wonderfully for me.
 This is the same when you lose your sat nav signal.
 Will this mean that the car cannot then continue to drive itself safely?
 If it can’t would the driver be given adequate notice to take over control to avoid an accident?

 I can also only assume that to use one of these vehicles you will need to have a Google account to help keep track of your favourite routes, vehicle information and to receive updated maps or routes.
 This means that Google will be able to build up more information in its users and it will be able to build up a profile of what places you visit and your daily routine.
 However, chances are if you have an account with them they will also know your email history, your interests on youtube, and the types of things that you search and shop for.
 With this additional information Google may be able to utilise the in-car system and use it as targeted advertising on the driver and passengers.